-PBG LSS## SFY GrantNameCode АРР Part B Grants required prefix ## is replaced with the LSS/PA Code from list above 4-digit State Fiscal Year GrantNameCode is replaced with the Grant Name Code from the list below.
-This code indicates that the submission is an application.
+PBG LSS## SFY GrantNameCode АРР Part B Grants ## is replaced with 4-digit GrantNameCode is replaced with the Grant Name Code from the list below.
+This code indicates that required the LSS/PA Code State the submission is an prefix from list above Fiscal Year application.